ANDDigest/Text-Mining_Hybrid_RE/validation/context_based/readme.md

 ### Example Entry

 ```
-2A2861717 2A2459001 0.9999999209729    Vpu    CD4    [INST]Context: [PMID: 1727486 Human immunodeficiency virus type 1 Vpu protein regulates the formation of intracellular gp160-CD4 complexes...]
+2A2861717 2A2459001    Vpu    CD4    [INST]Context: [PMID: 1727486 Human immunodeficiency virus type 1 Vpu protein regulates the formation of intracellular gp160-CD4 complexes...]
 Question: Based on the provided context, do the terms [Vpu protein] and [CD4 protein] interact with each other?
 NOTE: Always begin your response with 'YES' or 'NO'...[/INST]    YES, high confidence; Explanation: The context indicates that the Vpu protein and CD4 protein interact with each other...
 ```

 #### Explanation of the Example

-- **Node IDs and Co-occurrence Value**:
+- **Node IDs**:
   - `2A2861717`: ANDSystem ID for the first protein (Vpu).
   - `2A2459001`: ANDSystem ID for the second protein (CD4).
-  - `0.9999999209729`: High co-occurrence value indicating a significant association between the two proteins.

 - **Label of the First Protein**:
   - `Vpu`: The name of the first protein.